-TGA caught up with blogger Ross Minton to discover just how his folding Maximo from TGA has enabled him to continue his passion for fishing, and what advice he has for other fishermen with restricted mobility...
+With finishing back on the agenda, TGA caught up with blogger Ross Minton to discover just how his TGA Maximo has enabled him to continue his passion – and what advice he has for beginners with restricted mobility...

 Hi Ross, when did you start fishing?

-Any advice for fishermen living with restricted mobility?
+What’s your advice for those looking to fish with restricted mobility?

 “All anglers have a habit of taking too much tackle so I would honestly suggest going light – one rod and a few bit and bobs.
 Firstly, this gives you the chance to get to know your venue’s limitations.
 The way you once walked 10 years ago may not be the best way to take a scooter.
 There might be a gate to manoeuvre or a few brambles to negotiate, so having bags and bags of tackle will only end up annoying you.
 But the best bit of advice is to enjoy the independence on the right scooter such as a Maximo – fishing shouldn't just be about catching fish.
 It may sound strange but just being outside and free to explore on my Maximo can be more important.
 Add to this the sport of pitting your wits against a fish and you have a perfect day in the great outdoors.”